-Tuck offers scholarships to U.S. and international students based on a combination of need and merit.
+Tuck offers scholarships to U.S., permanent residents and international students based on a combination of need and merit.
 Tuck scholarships range anywhere from $5,000 to full tuition.
 There is no separate application process for Tuck scholarships.
 Tuck’s admissions and financial aid offices will review the application materials submitted by candidates for admission.
 In assessing merit, Tuck considers a variety of factors, including exceptional academic performance, leadership, professional accomplishments, service, and ability to contribute to the diversity of the Tuck community.
 Scholarships are automatically renewed in the second year, provided that a satisfactory academic record is maintained throughout the first year at Tuck.
 Students will be notified of the named scholarship award and donor information after matriculation.
 These named scholarships replace the Tuck scholarship already received.

-As a member of the Consortium for Graduate Study in Management, Tuck awards scholarships to students selected via the Consortium.
-All Consortium applicants must also complete the Application for Tuck School of Business Scholarships.
+Tuck is a proud member of the Consortium for Graduate Study in Management.
+Tuck awards fellowships to students selected via the Consortium.

 Tuck is a proud member of the Forté Foundation, a consortium of educational institutions, businesses, and nonprofit groups formed to increase the number of women business leaders and to support their careers through events, networking, and other career resources.
 Each year the Tuck Admissions Committee selects several exceptional women candidates as Forté Fellows who receive a Tuck scholarship in addition to the other Forté Fellow benefits as outlined on their website.
-The Application for Tuck School of Business Scholarships is required for consideration, and applicants should include their interest in the Forté Fellowship as part of their biographical essay.
+Applicants should email Tuck.Financial.Aid@dartmouth.edu to request consideration for a Forté Fellowship.

 Working in close partnership with the Tuck Career Development Office, the Center for Business & Society (formerly the Allwin Initiative for Corporate Citizenship) supports students interested in careers with a social and environmental focus.
 Students can gain personal direction and experience as preparation, whether they wish to secure a position in a socially responsible company, work for a foundation, or apply business knowledge to the public or nonprofit sectors.
 Two programs developed by the center provide financial support to students.

 The Tuck Nonprofit and Public Sector Internship Fund (Tuck GIVES) provides financial support to students planning to enter nonprofit or public sector summer internships.
 Tuck GIVES has supported 148 interns to work in 85 different organizations around the world.